MicrosoftDocs/cpp-docs/docs/assembler/masm/masm-for-x64-ml64-exe.md

 For information on ml64.exe command line options, see [ML and ML64 Command-Line Reference](../../assembler/masm/ml-and-ml64-command-line-reference.md).

 Inline assembler or use of the ASM keyword is not supported for x64 or ARM targets.
 To port your x86 code that uses inline assembler to x64 or ARM, you can convert your code to C++, use compiler intrinsics, or create assembler-language source files.
 The Visual C++ compiler supports intrinsics to allow you to use special-function instructions, for example, privileged, bit scan/test, interlocked, and so on, in as close to a cross-platform manner as possible.
-For information on available intrinsics, see ([Compiler Intrinsics](../../intrinsics/compiler-intrinsics.md)).
+For information on available intrinsics, see [Compiler Intrinsics](../../intrinsics/compiler-intrinsics.md).

 ## Add an assembler-language file to a Visual C++ project